Sarah Kudirka

 “You know when you find something in your pocket that you picked up then forgot?
 Familiar but unknown, a wee treasure, your fingers feel around its surfaces, its edges.
 Not until you pull it out of your pocket and see it in your hand do you know what it is.
 My art has long been about exploring the shapes and edges of stuff, kind of like that.”

-Board Member & Trustee of Acme Studios in London from 2009 to 2017, when she moved to Scotland.
-2018 to 2021, elected Council Member of the Society of Scottish Artists.
-February 2018, Research Artist in Residence at Project Ability, Glasgow.
-Her paper “The Photos by Women You Just Won’t See” was given during the Second Morton Symposium on Women & Photography in Scotland, convened by the National Trust for Scotland and Glasgow Women’s Library, online October 2020.
-It was published in the Journal Studies in Photography, Spring 2021.
+Research interests include the Lithuanian diaspora in Scotland.
+Her paper “The Photos by Women You Just Won’t See” was given during the Second Morton Symposium on Women & Photography in Scotland, convened by the National Trust for Scotland and Glasgow Women’s Library [October 2020] and published in the journal Studies in Photography, Spring 2021.

 Kudirka (née Davenport) holds BA hons Fine Art (first, 1990) and MA in Sculpture Studies (distinction, 1991) from The University of Leeds, where she was also awarded The Passey Prize In Art, 1990.
 Funded by the Henry Moore Sculpture Trust, she researched the catalogue raisonné of Austin Wright (1911-97), which was published in James Hamilton’s monograph on the sculptor, Lund Humphries / The Henry Moore Foundation, 1994.